 Preheat oven to 160C/GM 4.

-Mix the flour, oats, coconut, brown sugar and caster sugar in a large bowl.
+Mix the flour, oats, coconut and brown sugar in a large bowl.

-Add the hot water, golden syrup, vanilla, bicarb and salt to the melted butter and whisk.
+Add the hot water, golden syrup, bicarb and salt to the melted butter and whisk.

 Pour the wet ingredients into the dry and stir until combined.